-One local Councils' requirements are as follows:
+One local Councils' requirements were as follows:

 - The unit leader, or his designee, determines eligibility.